Biden aims to reduce cancer deaths by 50% over next 25 years

 Biden has set a 25-year timeline for achieving that goal, part of his broader effort to end cancer as we know it, according to senior administration officials who previewed Wednesday's announcement on the condition of anonymity.

-The issue is deeply personal for Biden: He lost his eldest son, Beau, to brain cancer in 2015.
+The issue is deeply personal for Biden: He lost his elder son, Beau, to brain cancer in 2015.

 The pain experienced by the president is shared by many Americans.
 The American Cancer Society estimates that there will be 1,918,030 new cancer cases and 609,360 cancer deaths this year.
 What Biden is aiming to do is essentially save more than 300,000 lives annually from the disease, something the administration believes is possible because the age-adjusted death rate has already fallen by roughly 25% over the past two decades.